Adhawale9/Nd/README.md

 # Nd
-This is my new Git Repository
+This is my new Git Repository.
+Developer - Amit Dhawale